Jim Ratcliffe: INEOS

-Following the 2022 Russian invasion of Ukraine, sanctions on Roman Abramovich, long-term owner of Premier League side Chelsea F.C., forced him to put the club up for sale.
-Ratcliffe made £4.25 billion bid to buy the club but this was rejected.
-Despite the rejection, Ratcliffe remained hopeful of a takeover.
-Chelsea FC were eventually sold to US businessman Todd Boehly.

-In August 2022 Ratcliffe expressed interest in buying the Premier League football team Manchester United.
-In October 2022 he was rumoured to invest in West Ham United.
-In January 2023 INEOS announced publicly that it had entered into the formal process of bidding for Manchester United after the current owners announced it was looking for new investors.
+Ineos Automotive was founded by Ratcliffe, initially to build a replacement for his Land Rover Defender.
+He unsuccessfully approached Jaguar Land Rover to buy the tooling to continue production after the original model was cancelled.
+Instead, in 2019 Ratcliffe formed partnerships with BMW and Magna Steyr to design and build a similar vehicle under the codename Projekt Grenadier.
+The 5-door Grenadier Station Wagon went into production in October 2022, followed by the launch of the Quartermaster utility vehicle in 2023.

 Energy transition

-In October 2021, Ratcliffe announced plans to invest more than €2bn (£1.7bn) into electrolysis projects to make zero-carbon green hydrogen across Europe.
-He said the first units will produce clean hydrogen through the electrolysis of water in Norway, powered by renewable electricity, and will serve as a hub to provide gas for the country’s transport industry.
+In October 2021, Ratcliffe announced plans to invest more than €2 billion (£1.7 billion) into electrolysis projects to make zero-carbon green hydrogen across Europe.
+He said the first units will produce clean hydrogen through the electrolysis of water in Norway, powered by renewable electricity, and will serve as a hub to provide gas for the country's transport industry.
 This will be followed by projects in Germany and Belgium.
 Ratcliffe also intends to invest in France and the UK, where his hydrogen business will be headquartered.

 Environmental pollution

-In March 2019, INEOS said it would close its Middlesbrough manufacturing plant unless it is allowed to 'defer compliance' with EU rules designed to prevent air and water pollution.
+In March 2019, INEOS said it would close its Middlesbrough manufacturing plant, unless it is allowed to "defer compliance" with EU rules designed to prevent air and water pollution.
 An analysis of data from the Environment Agency (EA) also reveals the plant clocked up 176 permit violations between 2014 and 2017.
-An EA spokesperson said: "air emissions are well over legal limits and this poses a risk to the environment".
+An EA spokesperson said: "Air emissions are well over legal limits and this poses a risk to the environment".
 INEOS director Tom Crotty said the firm "cannot justify" the investment required to comply with EU air and water pollution rules due to come into force in the coming years.

 INEOS has carried out small projects in bio ethanol production using Clostridium bacteria, but it has had problems because the syngas has levels of hydrogen cyanide too high for the bacteria to survive.
-INEOS sold the Florida plant to Alliance Bio-Products Inc. in 2017.
+INEOS sold its US plant to Alliance Bio-Products in 2017.